ethereum/go-ethereum/docs/_getting-started/index.md

 To begin with, you see errors about a missing keystore, and we fix that soon.

+Under Linux the default Geth data directory is `~/.ethereum`

 ## Start Geth

-The command below also enables the [Geth RPC interface](clef/tutorial) (which we cover below), and sets Clef as the transaction signer.
+Open another command line window and run command below, which also enables the [Geth RPC interface](clef/tutorial) (see below), and sets Clef as the transaction signer.

 ```shell
 geth --goerli --syncmode "light" --http --signer=<CLEF_LOCATION>/clef.ipc
 ```

+By default Clef's location under Linux is `~/.clef`, but the signer's location cannot include a `~` so replace it with your home directory.

 ## Get ETH